illuminatisx/r4n-wiki/monuments/military-tunnels.md

 - **Scientist Patterns**: Learn where scientists spawn and their patrol routes
 - **Weapon Choice**: Silenced weapons are crucial to avoid attracting attention
 - **Light Discipline**: Turn your flashlight off when not needed to avoid detection
-- **Emergency Exit**: Remember the ventilation shafts for quick escapes
 - **Recycler Usage**: The recycler inside is relatively safe compared to other monuments
-- **Staging Loot**: Consider temporarily stashing valuable loot outside before making the final exit
+- **Stashing Loot**: Consider temporarily stashing valuable loot outside before making the final exit

 ## Common Mistakes to Avoid